thriveweb/deking-new/content/services/single-service2.md

       Roofing options also include corrugated, to match your house roof, or the classic style for a minimal pitch design.
     title: Flyover or raised Patio roof
+  - description: >-
+      Call us for your patio requirements and we will send you all the bits and pieces necessary for you to build your own patio
+    title: Kitset Patios for the DIYers
 servicePriceTitle: Price guide
 QuoteTitle: Get an instant online estimate on your custom patio design
 servicePriceDescription: